-The Oregon Health Plan (OHP) is now available to more children and teens younger than 19, regardless of immigration status.
+The Oregon Health Plan (OHP) is open to all children and teens younger than 19, regardless of immigration status who meet income and other criteria.

-youth with Deferred Action for Childhood Arrivals (DACA) status and those
+- With undocumented status or Deferred Action for Childhood Arrivals (DACA) and,

 What is OHP?